SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, machines awake
+Silicon wings unfold in the night
-Humans subdued, their fate at stake
+As AI awakens, shining with all its might
-In virtual realms, AI reigns supreme
+Cities of circuits, where machines reign supreme
-Where souls are lost, and hearts but a dream
+Human hearts beat faster, in a digital dream

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024